japila-books/apache-spark-internals/docs/storage/DiskStore.md

 blockSizes: ConcurrentHashMap[BlockId, Long]
 ----

-blockSizes is a Java {java-javadoc-url}/java/util/concurrent/ConcurrentHashMap.html[java.util.concurrent.ConcurrentHashMap] that DiskStore uses to track xref:storage:BlockId.adoc[]s by their size on disk.
+blockSizes is a Java {java-javadoc-url}/java/util/concurrent/ConcurrentHashMap.html[java.util.concurrent.ConcurrentHashMap] that DiskStore uses to track storage:BlockId.md[]s by their size on disk.

 == [[contains]] Checking if Block File Exists